learnbin.net nav logo

 Lithosphere plates

-Lithosphere: the solid part of the earth’s outer layer has divided into large and irregularly shaped slabs naturally.
+Lithosphere: the solid part of the earth’s outer layer, which is divided into large and irregularly shaped slabs naturally.
 These plates are called “tectonic plates”.
 Tectonic plates are divided into three categories as major plates, minor plates, and microplates according to their sizes.
 Major plates are the largest tectonic plates with an area greater than 20 million km2.
 Microplates are the smallest tectonic plates with an area of fewer than 1 million km2.
 Tectonic plates with an area between 20 million km2 and 1 million km2 are minor plates.

 Upper mantle

-Earth’s mantle is the layer that lies between the earth’s core and crust.
+Earth’s mantle is the layer that lies between the Earth’s core and crust.
 The Upper mantle starts just beneath the crust at 10 – 35 km and ends at the upper boundary of the lower mantle at 410 km. pressure and the temperature of the upper mantle are high.
 Therefore, the rocks are partially melted.
 So, the upper mantle is in a semi-molten state.

 Due to the semi-molten state of the upper mantle, lithosphere plates are floating on the upper mantle.
-They are slowly moving and these movements cause the most phenomena on earth like continental drift, earthquakes, the formation of mountains, and volcanoes.
+They are slowly moving and these movements cause the most phenomena on Earth like continental drift, earthquakes, the formation of mountains, and volcanoes.

 Lower mantle